 Each item will be considered regarding copyright status, legality of copy and any licensing considerations.
-Any use outside of the exceptions will be evaluated under the doctrine of fair use.
+Any use outside of the exceptions allowed under law will be evaluated under the doctrine of fair use.

 Each item under copyright protection will be evaluated using the four fair use factors, which are: